baloian/lib-ts/README.md

 // Calculates what percentage VALUE is of TOTAL. pctOf(value: number, total: number): number

+// Returns the sum of the property value in the array of objects. sumOfPropVal(list: unknown[], prop: string): number

 /*
 * Fisher-Yates shuffle algorithm, Durstenfeld's variant as described in
 * https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle